bixoryai/bixingai-web/README.md

 - Custom internationalization (i18n) system for language switching
 - Optimized for performance and SEO
 - Automated project status tracking via Git hooks
+- Jekyll is used ONLY for blog post management, NOT for page layouts or components

 ## Pages